occam-ra/occam/doc/occam-structure.md

 ### User Interface
 (Find an existing project - and maybe even a design specification - that uses python/c++ in a similar way as an example of what we want this to look like).

-## Most Needed Updates

-"In both cases, the selection of the parts and the specification of the interfaces between the parts is where the most experience and taste is required.
-Such selection is not a simple mechanical pro- cess but typically requires insights that can be achieved only through a thorough understanding of a system at suitable levels of abstraction (see §23.4.2, §24.3.1, and §25.3).
-A myopic view of a pro- gram or of a software development process often leads to seriously flawed systems.
-Note also that for both people and programs, separation is easy.
-The hard part is to ensure effective communication between parties on different sides of a barrier without destroying the barrier or sti- fling the communication necessary to achieve cooperation."
+## Structural Upgrade - Initial Proposals

+>In both cases, the selection of the parts and the specification of the interfaces between the parts
+> is where the most experience and taste is required.
+Such selection is not a simple mechanical process
+> but typically requires insights that can be achieved only through a thorough understanding of a
+> system at suitable levels of abstraction (see §23.4.2, §24.3.1, and §25.3).
+A myopic view of a pro-
+> gram or of a software development process often leads to seriously flawed systems.
+Note also that
+> for both people and programs, separation is easy.
+The hard part is to ensure effective
+> communication between parties on different sides of a barrier without destroying the barrier or sti-
+> fling the communication necessary to achieve cooperation."
 (Stroustrop, 694)

 ### Python Layer
 This is in many ways the most important place to focus in the coming weeks and months.
 The interface between Python/C++, the functionality exposed to the python layer, and the improvements needed to make OCCAM a modern python package that makes RA functionality easy for any Python user to access in a modular and expressive way, are a primary priority in an updated approach to developing OCCAM.